How adding a personal testimony strengthens the value proposition and impacts clicks Experiment ID: #6827

 |C:||Without a testimony||1.7%|

 This experiment has a required sample size of 10,330 in order to be valid.
-Since the experiment had a total sample size of 65,184, and the level of confidence is above 95%, the experiment results are valid.
+Since the experiment had a total sample size of 65,184, and the level of confidence is above 95% and the statistical power is above 80%, the experiment results are valid.

 Flux Metrics Affected